nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 without having to dig through paperwork / NUSync.
 - View how participants are grouped by membership (e.g. faculty sports team) without having to dig through paperwork / NUSync.
-- Track the particular participant’s involvement in the event’s sub-events (e.g. IFG has multiple sub-events that stakeholders can take part in) without having to dig through paperwork / NUSync.
+- Track the particular participant’s involvement in the event (e.g. IFG has multiple events that stakeholders can take part in) without having to dig through paperwork / NUSync.